aci-ref/facilitation_best_practices/activities/03-engagement.md

-Be aware of how you can integrate some of this information into your assessment data and metrics in order to save time later (see the **Assesment & Metrics** chapter for recommended metrics to track and more in depth details).
+Be aware of how you can integrate some of this information into your assessment data and metrics in order to save time later (see the *Assessment & Metrics* chapter for recommended metrics to track and more in depth details).

 Jump to: [top](#toc)